Serving Single Mothers and their Families

 With the convergence of historical and generational socio-economic inequalities, and a historical widening cost of living gap in the bay area, the need to scale our enterprise and offer strategic services that help set single mothers and their families on a path to well being, is critical.

-The urban university Board of Directors recently conducted strategic planning to identify our organizational priorities for 2014-2016 that would support our overall goal of expanding our impact on single moms living in poverty in the East Bay community.
-Our 2014 – 2016 strategic priorities include:
+The urban university Board of Directors recently conducted strategic planning to identify organizational priorities for 2019-2020 that would support our overall goal of expanding our impact.

-- Establishing an urban learning center to offer single moms in the larger East Bay community personal and professional development workshops.
+- Establish the urban learning center to offer single moms in the larger East Bay community vocational, personal and professional development workshops;

 Beyond 2019, we aspire to create, in addition to our existing retail establishment, a larger housing initiative that includes homeownership for single mothers, as our boldest and most viable ecosystem.